3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: EMOCA Preliminary

-To leverage the abundant identities, emotional styles, and dynamic motion patterns available in large-scale 2D video data, we adopt the EMOCA parametric autoencoder~\cite{danvevcek2022emoca}, which lifts individual video frames into a controllable 3D facial parameter space, as illustrated in Figure~\ref{fig:PAE}.
-This formulation allows us to effectively bridge the gap between rich 2D visual observations and structured 3D facial representations, enabling scalable identity and motion modeling without relying on explicit 3D capture.
+To leverage the abundant identities, emotional styles, and motion patterns available in large-scale 2D video data, we adopt EMOCA~\cite{danvevcek2022emoca} as a parametric 2D-to-3D facial reconstruction model.
+As illustrated in Figure~\ref{fig:PAE}, EMOCA lifts each video frame into a structured FLAME parameter space, including shape, expression, pose, and detail codes, and further decodes them into a detailed 3D facial mesh.
+This formulation provides a controllable bridge from rich 2D visual observations to structured 3D facial representations, enabling scalable identity-aware modeling without requiring explicit 3D motion capture.
+It also offers a disentangled parameterization that is well suited for subsequent temporal motion modeling and controllable 3D avatar generation.